kody-w/Llama_Agent/README.md

    ```
    pip install -r requirements.txt
    ```
-4. Create a `.env` file in the root directory and add your Groq API key:
+4. Create a `.env` file from '.env copy' in the root directory and add your Groq API key:
    ```
    GROQ_API_KEY=your_groq_api_key_here
    ```